nullgemm/willis/readme.md

    "Pause" which were disabled since they are not available on macOS.
  - Events identify the physical location of the key that was pressed, they are just named after the corresponding QWERTY labels as a convention.
- - Advanced text composition and layout switching are still taken care of on all platforms, with composed input always being reported in UTF-8.
+ - Advanced text composition and layout switching are taken care of on all platforms, with composed input always being reported in UTF-8.
  - Relative mouse movements are reported while the mouse is captured, using actual relative movement data from the input device.

 ## Building
 The build system for Willis consists in bash scripts generating ninja scripts.